meliao/osdc_support/quickstart.rst

 7. Install any software packages on the VM using ``apt-get install <packagename>``.

 8. On Sullivan, you can find the datasets in the OSDC Public Data Commons at ``/glusterfs/osdc_public_data`` or your home folder at ``/glusterfs/users/<username>``.
-For additional details and for other resources, please review the documents at :ref:`Details <publicdata>`
+For additional details and for other resources, please review the documents available on :ref:`Public Data Sets <publicdata>`

-9. Follow the Tutorial below for a hands-on demonstration of how to use the OSDC
+9. Follow the Tutorial below for a hands-on demonstration of how to use the OSDC.

+10. When you have technical issues, please review this support guide.
+If you are unable to resolve them, contact us at `support@opensciencedatacloud.org <support@opensciencedatacloud.org>`_.
+A member of our support team will review and contact you as soon as possible.

 .. _EO-1Tutorial: